alphaville/ros_missing_docs/README.md

-# ros_missing_docs
-The missing documentation of ROS
+# ROS: The missing docs

+Are you starting to learn ROS and you feel that the official documentation is a little too basic?
+Then you're at the right place - this tutorial is for you!

+(Work in progress)